-Is digging another borewell in my layout a good idea ?
-How deep should I dig?
+Is digging another borewell in my layout a good idea?
+How deep do I need to go to?
 How quickly will my borewell dry up?
-Can I reuse my waste water ?
-Aren’t we all familiar with questions like these?
+Can I reuse my wastewater ?
+We are all familiar with questions like these.
 Many of us have also gone through the agony of seeing our borewells go dry and wondered what to do next.
-As much as these are our individual or community problems, they are also a manifestation of the problems of our city as a whole.
+As much as these are problems being grappled with at an individual and community level, they are also a manifestation of the problems faced by our city as a whole.well known

-This website brings together the knowledge, experience, and practice of many such individuals, communities, practitioners, citizen activists and researchers.
-It seeks to inform, guide and provide any and all resources aimed at making us water literate, community-oriented, problem solvers, who can act responsibly to protect our common urban water resources.
-It seeks to help make us a part of the solution rather than being a part of the problem.
+Urbanwaters.in brings together the knowledge, experience, and practice of many such individuals, communities, practitioners, citizen activists and researchers.
+It seeks to inform, guide and provide any and all resources aimed at making us water-literate, community-oriented problem solvers who can act responsibly to protect our common urban water resources.
+It seeks to help make us a part of the solution rather than a part of the problem.

-This website is a culmination of a three year experiment that we have called “Participatory Aquifer Mapping” , abbreviated – rather unimaginatively by us bunch – as PAQM (help us give it a more evocative name!).
+This website is a culmination of a three year experiment called “Participatory Aquifer Mapping” , abbreviated (rather unimaginatively by us bunch) to PAQM (help us give it a more evocative name!).
 The three years of rigorous work that enabled PAQM was generously supported by Wipro Ltd. in their quest to be more responsible corporate citizens.
 Wipro recognizes the need to look beyond water use efficiency measures within its campus, and towards addressing the challenges of collective stewardship of our urban common water resources, especially our groundwater aquifers and local lakes.

-It was this shared interest that brought Wipro, Biome Environmental Trust , ACWADAM and Mapunity in partnership, and idea to leverage their relative strengths – of engagement with citizens, understanding of hydrogeology and use of digital tools for citizen participation – to try and understand how we could collectively manage our water resources.
+It was this shared interest that brought Wipro, Biome Environmental Trust , ACWADAM and Mapunity in partnership, to leverage their combined strengths of citizens engagement, hydrogeology expertise, and participation oriented digital tools, to try and understand how to collectively manage urban water resources.
 During these past three years we have engaged with many communities, encouraged communities to share their stories and data, measured some important data parameters ourselves, and conducted many events to constantly share our evolving learnings with all of you.

-This website formally presents the most important and actionable of our learnings and serves as a community resource that all of us can use and share.
-However this three year effort is only the beginning and we will continue working with all of you as partners.
+This website formally presents the most important and actionable of our learnings and serves as a community resource for all to learn from and share.
+However this three year effort is only the beginning and we hope to continue working with all of you as partners.

 We hope you will help us make this a more useful destination for information on our urban water.
-We would be excited and grateful to receive your contributions, your stories, your research and your experiences.
+We are excited and grateful to receive your contributions, your stories, your research, and your experiences.